PMI Knowledge base

 6. Save ancillary revenue settings

-1. In section 2.
-Choose method to determine productivity, select your approach:
+Choose a method to determine productivity, select your approach:

 • Accounts for seasonal variations in productivity